Class 43-J-SE 11/3/1943 2nd Lt. 0814826 Elmira, NY

 Unit: 99th Fighter Squadron of the 332nd Fighter Group

-Awards: Distinguished Flying Cross , Purple Heart , Air Medal.
-Congressional Gold Medal
+Awards: Distinguished Flying Cross , Purple Heart , Air Medal, bronze replica of the Congressional Gold Medal

 Pilot roster listing